 So, should you buy a fixer-upper?

 If you’ve ever watched me put together IKEA furniture, you’d understand why a fixer-upper is out of the question for me.
 I’d like to think that I’m capable of doing a minor home renovation if needed.
 But even if I could watch a YouTube video and figure it out, my lack of patience would win.
 Ultimately, my home would suffer.
-For all the reasons Brown and Godfrey enjoy their fixer-uppers, I would skip the process and buy a home that is already complete and as up to date as possible.
+For all the reasons Brown and Godfrey enjoy their fixer-uppers, I would skip the process and buy a home that is move-in ready and as up to date as possible.

 Brown and her husband may spend less on a mortgage.
 Temporarily they are paying a tonne more for renovation projects.
 Godfrey and his fiance may love their chance to grow a hobby.
 But they do admit it takes away from their love for travel.
 “Traveling has been a big part of both of our lives, so changing our short-term mindset to saving money for the house has been a major adjustment.”